hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 ![:scale 40%](images/adoption_journey_multiple_groups.svg)
 ---
-name: tfc-workspaces
+name: hcp-terraform-workspaces
 class: col-2, minimal-list
 # Projects and Workspaces

-- Terraform Cloud organizes infrastructure collections with projects and workspaces that align to teams
+- HCP Terraform organizes infrastructure collections with projects and workspaces that align to teams

-- A project is a logical grouping of Terraform Cloud workspaces
+- A project is a logical grouping of HCP Terraform workspaces

 - Workspaces contain everything Terraform needs to manage a given collection of infrastructure, and separate workspaces function like completely separate working entities